The fake video of Trump gunning down journalists isn’t the problem—Trump’s rhetoric is

 — Stephanie Grisham (@PressSec) October 14, 2019

-Many pro-Trump pundits will follow, hopefully in language as strong as they used to condemn comedian Michelle Wolf when she made a joke about Sarah Sanders’s eye makeup.
+Many pro-Trump pundits will follow suit, hopefully in language as strong as they used to condemn comedian Michelle Wolf when she made a joke about Sarah Sanders’s eye makeup.

-When Trump condemns this video, though, what is to be said about the rhetoric that inspired it?
+When they all condemn this video, though, what is to be said about the rhetoric that inspired it?

 The team at American Priority didn’t just magically divine the idea that a bunch of rabid Trump fans would like to see their special guy execute his chosen enemies.
 It’s the logical conclusion of Trump’s rhetoric.
 The existence of this violent video isn’t the problem; the president amplifying the ideas behind it is.